Skip to content

 Troubleshooting

-The auto-detection on startup did not find euler_1d or cfd-solver on $PATH.
-Use Solver → Set Solver Binary … to select the executable manually.
+The auto-detection on startup did not find a bundled library, a stored solver/library_path, CFD_SOLVER_LIB, or the sibling ../cfd-solver/build/abi/ output.
+Use Solver → Set Solver Library … to select the library manually.

-The configured binary path is wrong or the file is not executable.
-Use Solver → Set Solver Binary … to correct it.
-On Linux/macOS, ensure the binary has execute permission (chmod +x euler_1d).
-On Windows, ensure you selected the solver .exe rather than a directory or archive.
+The configured library path is wrong or the library is missing dependent runtime files.
+Use Solver → Set Solver Library … to correct it.
+On Linux/macOS, ensure the bundled .so / .dylib dependencies live next to the solver library.
+On Windows, ensure you selected cfd_solver.dll rather than a directory or archive.

 The plot does not update during a run

-The worker has not yet observed a new complete snapshot file.
+The worker has not yet emitted a live solution_frame.
 Common causes:

-• The solver has not reached the first snapshot yet.
+• The solver has not reached the first live-update stride yet.

-• Snapshot freq is set to a large positive value, so updates are sparse.
+• Snapshot freq or Print freq is set high, so updates are sparse.

-• The solver exited or errored before producing the first usable snapshot.
+• The solver exited or errored before producing the first usable frame.

 The run completes instantly with a non-zero exit code